davezhu02/davezhu02.github.io/about.md

 Greetings!

 I study Financial Mathematics with a year in industry at University of Kent, currently in my second year.
-Here, I will be regularly updating my portfolio and you'd find why I will be the right employee for your company :D
+Here, I will be regularly updating my project portfolio and you'd find why I will be the right employee for your company :D

 [**Here is my Linkedin**](https://www.linkedin.com/in/david-zhu-1868b11b7/).